open-life-science/open-life-science.github.io/openseeds/cohort-procedures-and-templates/graduation-guide.md

 ## What happens if you do not graduate?

 **Can participants who don’t graduate still say they participated?**
-Yes, you can say you participated in the program, even if you didn’t complete it.
+- Yes, you can say you participated in the program, even if you didn’t complete it.

 **Can you apply to OLS again?**
-Absolutely!
+- Absolutely!
 You can reapply with the next stage of the same project or with a different project altogether.
 If OLS invites applications through open calls for participation, you’ll have the opportunity to explain in your proposal any challenges or hurdles that prevented you from continuing in the previous cohort.
 Additionally, we will seek feedback from your mentor about their observations and recommendations for changes to improve your experience in the next cohort.

-## Other Q&As
+## Additional Information

 - If you are a team of 3 or more people, does everyone have to present in one of the graduation sessions or participate in the recorded presentation?
 No, although we prefer all team members to be present in the graduation sessions, and that they present in the pre-recorded presentations.
 -  If you are a team of people, does everyone have to complete the requirements listed in this document in order to graduate?
 Yes.
 The requirements apply to each participant.
 -  If you didn’t graduate, can you be nominated by your mentor to become a mentor?
 Some of our participants are open science practitioners and experts and hence can be nominated as a mentor.
 We would prefer that you graduate from the programme unless there is a valid reason you or your mentor can share with the OLS team.